Carolina Alves (tennis): 2025: First W35 singles title

 In the next week, Alves participated at another W35 tournament in Buenos Aires.
 Again partnering with Jazmín Ortenzi they would repeat previous week's campaign in the doubles draw and also lost at the second round, this time against Mexicans Ana Sofia Sanchez and Victoria Rodriguez in the match tiebraker.
 At the singles draw Alves reached the semifinals and once again faced Ortenzi, but this time was defeated in two sets and ended her eighth consecutive win streak.

 In February, Alves played a series of ITF tournaments at Antalya, Turkey.
 In the first one, at the W35 level, she reached the quarterfinals but lost against Amarissa Tóth by a score of 6–7, 0–6.
 Alves also participated at the doubles draw.
 Playing alongside Zhibek Kulambayeva from Kazakhstan they would not pass through the first match, in the round of 16, and lost to Spanish Ángela Fita Boluda and Swiss Ylena In-Albon in the match tiebrak.

 In the second Antalya's tournament, once again at the W35 level, Alves lost in the singles first round to sixteen year old Czech Alena Kovačková, in straight sets.
 Alves also played at the doubles draw, this time partnering with fellow Brazilian Ana Candiotto.
 They would stop in the first round with a two set loss against Amarissa Toth from Hungary and Živa Falkner from Slovenia.

 In the third tournament at Antalya, this time at a W15 event, Alves reached the round of 16 but lost to Yuki Naito.

 In Alves' fourth and last tournament at Antalya, the third one at the W35 level, she got to the round of 16 in the singles draw, but lost in straight sets to Italy's 18 year old and world No. 823, Vittoria Paganetti, with a score of 5–7, 6–7.

+2026: Two ITF singles titles

+In January, Alves won the singles title of a W35 tournament in Buenos Aires, played on clay courts.
+Seeded third and ranked No. 232 in the world at the time, she defeated Spain’s Carlota Martínez Cirez in the final in two sets to claim the ninth singles title of her career.

+In June, Alves participated in a W35 tournament in Cuiabá.
+She finished as the champion of the singles draw, winning the final against Chilean Antonia Vergara Rivera in three sets, in a match that lasted three hours and 18 minutes.
+It was her tenth professional singles title.